daidensacha/mp3-garden-journal/README.md

 		flash("Please enter categories before"
 		      " entering an event", "info")
 	```
-- Here I was presented with another issue I hadn't encountered.
+- Here, I was presented with another issue I hadn't encountered.
 PEP8 error, lines were too long.
 The only way to break the string onto a new line was to break it into two strings.
 It works and doesn't throw any errors.
 - The conditional statements check and inform the user to add plants and or categories before adding an event if there are none.

 **Issue 4.
 Adding the URL for user pages would open the pages. - Fix Implemented**